 What is a Lesson Plan?

-There is some confusion about what a lesson plan* is and is not.
+There is some confusion about what a TEFL lesson plan is and is not.
 A worksheet is not a lesson plan.
 A handout is not a lesson plan.
 A classroom game or activity is not a lesson plan.
 In fact, there is no need for a lesson plan to ever be seen, touched, considered or dreamed of by students, and nor does it even need to exist on paper or disk, though it usually does.

 A lesson plan is a teacher's plan for teaching a lesson.
 It can exist in the teacher's mind, on the back of an envelope, or on one or more beautifully formatted sheets of A4 paper.
 Its purpose is to outline the "programme" for a single lesson.
 That's why it's called a lesson plan.
 It helps the teacher in both planning and executing the lesson.
 And it helps the students, unbeknownst to them, by ensuring that they receive an actual lesson with a beginning, a middle and an end, that aims to help them learn some specific thing that they didn't know at the beginning of the lesson (or practise and make progress in that specific thing).